dalibo/emaj/docs/en/exportImportFunctions.rst

 Several functions allow importing or exporting these configurations to or from an external source as a **JSON structure**.
 These functions are particularly useful for:

-* Deploying a standardized table groups configuration and parameter set across multiple databases;
+* Deploying a standardized table groups and parameters configuration set across multiple databases;
 * Upgrading the *emaj* extension with a :ref:`full uninstall and reinstall <uninstall_reinstall>`.

 JSON Structures